ED PEER Program

 - 18 years of age at time of application

 - No felony convictions.
 Must successfully pass a background investigation.

-Newly appointed ED PEER Program members will be required to attend an ED PEER orientation scheduled by the Program Coordinator.
-They will also complete a shadow shift with an ED Health Care Assistant (HCA) in the ED completes your orientation.
+Newly appointed ED PEER Program members will be required to attend an orientation session scheduled by the Program Coordinator.
+One 4-hour shadow shift with an ED Health Care Assistant (HCA) in the ED completes your orientation.